eugenelet/CRFP/README.md

 ## Demo

 Demonstration how CRFP deal with various value of $\sigma^T$ representing the noise induced by the movement of eye tracker during pupil detection.
+Note that regions beyond the foveated region are resolved under $8\times$ super-resolution.

 $\sigma^T=10$